National Council

 “We knew there was a challenge – how do we help these people living in motels?”
 Kearns said.
 “And we knew that SVdP Georgia already had a program that served this population, so we mirrored it exactly after theirs.”

-That program is Motel 2 Home, where SVdP staff and Vincentian volunteers provide financial assistance to families living in motels so that they can move into more stable housing.
+That program is Motel to Home, where SVdP staff and Vincentian volunteers provide financial assistance to families living in motels so that they can move into more stable housing.
 SVdP Richmond tailored the program to fit local needs, and since the program’s inception last October, they’ve worked with five families – three of which have moved into permanent housing.

-Motel 2 Home is just one of many programs offered by SVdP with a focus toward homelessness prevention across the country – keeping families secure so that they don’t end up on the street.
+Motel to Home is just one of many programs offered by SVdP with a focus toward homelessness prevention across the country – keeping families secure so that they don’t end up on the street.
 Among them are Home Visit Encounters – the heart of SVdP’s services – food pantries, shelters, thrift stores, dental clinics, charitable pharmacies, and much more.

 Last year, SVdP USA served 5 million vulnerable individuals.